mlciagathungu/pythonClassWork/README.md

 Block of code logic or series of code logic that can return a value or be void.Functions in python are defined using a def keyword
 Def functionName ():
        Code logic For a function to be executed it has to be invoked/ called/ python has two groups of functions.
-1. In built
+# In built
-   a.
-String function
+1. String function
          text = " Hello world"
       Print( len(text)):: returns the length of the string Print(text.upper()):: into caps